Diastasis Recti: Part 2

 COMMON CONING

 Sometimes coning spontaneously and naturally occurs when you sneeze, cough or simply try to sit up after lying down.
-These short-lived moments are not dangerous and do not ‘cause’ diastasis-recti.
+These short-lived moments are not dangerous and do not ‘cause’ Diastasis Recti.
 You can try and engage your TVA mindfully before you sneeze or cough (and definitely when rolling up out of bed) and this can help hold things in place in the moment, but it’s ok if you can’t and don’t.
 You will not make things worse because you are 9-months pregnant or 1-week postpartum and have a moment of coning.

 The coning that we want to watch out for is a separation that occurs when you are working out and your abs cannot sustain their engagement through exercise—so, you “cone.”
 Paying attention to this “lost TVA moment” will allow you to pause your exercise and use breath to re-engage from the inside out, continuing to strengthen your abdominal wall.
-If ignored, you begin to risk training your abs to pull apart for strength instead of together, which can lead to thinning and weakening of the midline, resulting in a more severe DR.
+If ignored, you begin to risk training your abs to pull apart for strength instead of together, which can lead to thinning and weakening of the midline, resulting in a more severe Diastasis Recti

 HOW TO KNOW YOU NEED MORE HELP